 Gun City – Movie Trailer

-Director Dani de la Torre very nicely created this stylish yet a beautiful vintage cinema that not only shows corruption at the highest level, conflicts of interest, lawlessness with the presence of gangsters, but also touches struggle in terms of social and political issues.
+Director Dani de la Torre very nicely created this stylish yet beautiful vintage cinema that not only shows corruption at the highest level, conflicts of interest, and lawlessness with the presence of gangsters but also touches on the struggle in terms of social and political issues.

-Cinematography of ‘Gun City’ has been good with some great visuals and interesting choice of camera work – especially the fight scenes.
-In fact, everything from casting to music and direction have been of high standard that keep us engaged till the end.
-Also, from the genre point of views – it is a mix of crime, romance, political thriller and action that somehow is complimented and justified by the storyline.
+The cinematography of ‘Gun City’ has been good with some great visuals and interesting choice of camera work – especially the fight scenes.
+In fact, everything from casting to music and direction has been of the high standard that keeps us engaged till the end.
+Also, from the genre point of view – it is a mix of crime, romance, a political thriller, and action that somehow is complemented and justified by the storyline.